-For all withdrawals (official or unofficial) a refund calculation will be completed in a timely manner, and any refund due to the Federal government shall be issued within 45 calendar days of cancellation.
+For all withdrawals (official or unofficial) a R2T4 calculation will be completed in a timely manner.
+Any funds the school is responsible for returning to the Federal government will be returned as soon as possible, but no later than 45 calendar days from the date the student is determined to be withdrawn.